 Fig 8.
-Willingness to additional entrance fee for conservation
+Willingness to Additional Entrance Fee for Conservation

-Conservation and sustainability considerations are mostly cited as reasons why people are willing to add value to the entry as a form of support for the management and protection of fauna and flora in the area (Ahmad, 2009; Bhat and Sofi, 2021; Platania and Rizzo, 2018; Yang et al., 2022).
-The data analysis shows the final result obtained from the added value of 30.05 USD; the value is obtained from the weighting analysis and the calculations considering all the data/questionnaires entered.
-The calculation of the current entry value based on PNBP and Government Regulation No. 12 of 2014 is USD 29.75, so the total value of the current WTP is USD 59.79.
-However, this value does not take into account the loss of ecosystem services ranging from USD 194.60 to USD 389.20.
+Figure 8 below is the result of a survey of 120 people, taking into account the different social, economic and educational status of the respondents.
+The results of the questionnaire on the willingness to collect additional entrance fees for conservation showed that the community would like to increase the entrance fees for KNP and sustainable management from \$6.61 to \$165.27.
+The most important reason for respondents is the Komodo factor as a creature that needs to be protected and is the only ancient animal in Indonesia today.
+Conservation and sustainability 493 considerations are mostly cited as reasons why people are willing to add value to the entry as a 494 form of support for the management and protection of fauna and flora in the area (Ahmad, 2009; 495 Bhat and Sofi, 2021; Platania and Rizzo, 2018; Yang et al., 2022).
+The data analysis shows the 496 final result obtained from the added value of 30.05 USD; the value is obtained from the weighting 497 analysis and the calculations considering all the data/questionnaires entered.
+The calculation of the 498 current entry value based on PNBP and Government Regulation No. 12 of 2014 is USD 29.75, so the total value of the current WTP is USD 59.79.
+However, this value does not take into account 499 500 the loss of ecosystem services ranging from USD 194.60 to USD 389.20.

-3.2.
-Discussion
+502 3.2 Discussion

-Ecosystem services and the value of ecosystem services have declined in TNC due to unrestricted tourism activities, as economic factors are prioritised over social factors.
-However, the assumptions underlying economic valuation may not be appropriate when applied to ecosystem services (David and Mette, 2010).
+503 Ecosystem services and the value of ecosystem services have declined in TNC due to unrestricted 504 tourism activities, as economic factors are prioritised over social factors.
+However, the 505 assumptions underlying economic valuation may not be appropriate when applied to ecosystem 506 services (David and Mette, 2010).
 Every ecosystem service has added socioeconomic value.
-If a human activity is not curtailed, there is an imbalance between the two variables: The socioeconomic value added will remain, but the loss of ecosystem services will be higher (Fig. 6).

-The potential loss of ecosystem services must be anticipated through efforts to restore ecosystem services so that ecosystems damaged by human activities can be restored (Wahyudin et al., 2022) and environmental conditions maintained.
+If a 507 human activity is not curtailed, there is an imbalance between the two variables: The 508 socioeconomic value added will remain, but the loss of ecosystem services will be higher (see 509 Figure 6).
+The potential loss of ecosystem services must be anticipated through efforts to restore ecosystem services so that ecosystems damaged by human activities can be restored (Wahyudin et 510 511 al., 2022) and environmental conditions maintained.
 WTP can provide an overview of visitors' willingness to contribute to the protection of Komodo National Park.
-WTP is one of the indicators of visitor involvement in participation environmental concern and in conservation (Kamri, 2013).
-This is consistent with the conditions in Komodo National Park: visitors are willing to pay more for entrance tickets to support conservation in Komodo National Park.
+WTP is one of the indicators 512 513 of visitor involvement in environmental concern and participation in conservation (Kamri, 2013).
+514 This is consistent with the conditions in Komodo National Park: visitors are willing to pay more 515 for entrance tickets to support conservation in Komodo National Park.